Aero (automobile)

 The Aero was a Czechoslovak automobile company that produced a variety of models between 1929 and 1947 by a well-known aircraft and car-body company owned by Dr. Kabes in Prague-Vysocany.
 Now Aero Vodochody produces aircraft only.

 Type 10

-The original Aero model, the Type 500 or Type 10 was a small cyclecar launched in 1928.
+The original Aero model, the Type 500 or Type 10 was a small car launched in 1928.
 Powered by a 494 cc single-cylinder two-stroke engine with water cooling, producing 10 bhp, it could reach a top speed of 70 km/h.
-Drive was to the rear axle through a 3-speed gearbox to a back axle without differential.
+Drive was through a 3-speed gearbox to a rear axle without differential.
 The Type 10 was sold with a choice of body styles; roadster, cabriolet and coupé, all with two seats in the front and one in the rear.
 Production ran for four years, ending in 1932 with 1,358 built.

 Type 18

 Announced in 1931, the Type 18 (also known as the 662) was powered by a larger 660 cc two-cylinder engine developing 18 bhp, with a top speed of 90 km/h.
 With improved four-wheel brakes, the Type 18 came as a 3-seater roadster and 4-seat saloon, made using steel-covered timber-framed coachwork.
 2,615 Type 18s were built before manufacturing ceased in 1934.